 Major alterations to the house since the VDHP (1980) include modern exterior fabric, windows, porch railings, and the removal of three out of four brick chimneys.
 These changes have undermined the house's integrity.
-Therefore, in WSP's opinion the Meigs-Armstrong House is not eligible for the SR/NRHP.
+As the historic integrity of the property has been diminished since the 1980 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-22. Pony Truss Bridge / AOT BCN 06080030
+21. Pony Truss Bridge / AOT BCN 06080030

-Map ID 22; SRHP No. Georgia-77 Falls Road over Mill River, Georgia
+Map ID 21; SRHP No. Georgia-77 Falls Road over Mill River, Georgia